andrew/ultimate-awesome/README.md

 - [Awesome_Prompting_Papers_in_Computer_Vision](https://github.com/ttengwang/Awesome_Prompting_Papers_in_Computer_Vision) - A curated list of prompt-based paper in computer vision and vision-language learning.
 - [awesome-network-stuff](https://github.com/alphaSeclab/awesome-network-stuff) - Resources about network security, including: Proxy/GFW/ReverseProxy/Tunnel/VPN/Tor/I2P, and MiTM/PortKnocking/NetworkSniff/NetworkAnalysis/etc。More than 1700 open source tools for now.
 Post incoming.
 - [awesome-llm-game-agent-papers](https://github.com/git-disl/awesome-llm-game-agent-papers) - A Survey on Large Language Model-Based Game Agents (ACM CSUR).
-- [awesome-threejs](https://github.com/AxiomeCG/awesome-threejs) - 3️⃣ A curated list of awesome ThreeJS resources.
 - [awesome-AutoIt](https://github.com/J2TeaM/awesome-AutoIt) - :star: A curated list of awesome UDFs, example scripts, tools and useful resources for AutoIt.
 - [Awesome-Latent-Space](https://github.com/xlyu0106/Awesome-Latent-Space) - A paper list of Awesome Latent Space.
 - [awesome-astro](https://github.com/one-aalam/awesome-astro) - Curated resources on building sites with Astro, a brand new way to build static and server rendered sites, with cross-framework components, styling and reactive store support.
 - [awesome-buttplug](https://github.com/buttplugio/awesome-buttplug) - A list of awesome projects that use the Buttplug Sex Toy Control Library.
+- [awesome-ralph](https://github.com/snwfdhmp/awesome-ralph) - A curated list of resources about Ralph, the AI coding technique that runs AI coding agents in automated loops until specifications are fulfilled.
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
 - [awesome-react-framer-x](https://github.com/davo/awesome-react-framer-x) - A collection of awesome links to learn React, ES6 & Framer X.
 - [awesome-ld-preload](https://github.com/gaul/awesome-ld-preload) - List of resources related to LD_PRELOAD, a mechanism for changing application behavior at run-time.